 It is not necessary to cycle the same distances as you will cover while on holiday.
 Keep in mind that when you are on holiday you will have all day to get to your destination.
 Plenty of time to stop for coffee, have a leisurely lunch and stop to take a photo at every turn on the road.
 (Believe us when you are on a cycling holiday in Ireland you will want to take a photo at every turn on the road).
 If you choose a leisurely bike tour such as the Yeats Country and Lakelands Tour or Treasures of Coast and History Tour you may be cycling as little as 25 km (15 miles) per day, so no need to hurry.
 Therefore even a small bit of cycling prior to your trip will leave you more than ready.

 If you opt to do a cycling tour with longer daily distances, it follows that you need to do a bit more preparation.
 Keep in mind that much of Ireland is hilly.
 This, after all, is what makes it so beautiful.
 If you live in a flat area you should probably choose a cycling tour with approximately two thirds of the daily distance you feel you can comfortably cover.

 So why wait!
-If you haven’t been doing any cycling recently it’s time to dust down the bike.
+If you haven’t been doing any cycling recently, then it’s time to dust down your bike.
 Check that the tyres are pumped and that your brakes and gears work.
-Before long you’ll more than ready to experience the sights, sounds, smells, stories and much more that a cycling holiday in Ireland has to offer.
+Before long you’ll be more than ready to experience the sights, sounds, smells, stories and much more that a cycling holiday in Ireland has to offer.